adamvinueza/sortutil/README.md

 # sortutil

 This is a fork of Patrick Mylund Nielsen's `sortutil` package.

-Its chief use case, for my purposes, is to sort structs by arbitrary field names.
+Its purpose is to enable sorting with greater flexibility than is allowed by Go's built-in `sort` package.
+It is a _lot_ slower than Go's built-in sorting, because it relies upon reflection.
+Its two major use cases are sorting slices of
+structs: either by values of arbitrary named fields, or by values of indexed fields.

+Sorting of string values allows for ignoring case.
+Also, sorting by named fields allows for ignoring case.
+(In that situation, your struct obviously should not have fields whose names differ only in case.)

 ## Rationale
 When returning JSON representing the results of queries against a database, it's